 $ – requires given linux commands to be executed as a regular non-privileged user

-Ubuntu 20.04 GUI installation step by step instructions
+Ubuntu 20.04 Install GUI step by step instructions

-Next, select the GUI you wish to install.
-Below table shows main desktop environments available for installation via tasksel:
+- Next, select the GUI you wish to install.
+The below table shows main desktop environments available for installation via

 $ tasksel --list-tasks

-At this point you have selected GUI you wish to install and took a note of the relevant task name.
+- Once you have selected the GUI you wish to install on Ubuntu, execute the following

 $ sudo systemctl set-default graphical.target

 In this tutorial, you saw how to install a variety of different desktop environments on Ubuntu 20.04 Server and Desktop.
 This is made easier by the

 tasksel command, so that we don’t need individual instructions for each GUI available.
 If you decide to switch GUIs again in the future, these same instructions can be used.